1. Apple — $590B (33x its 2005 size)

 1. Apple — $3.5T

-2. NVIDIA — $3.3T (barely known in 2005!)
+2. NVIDIA — $3.3T (a company barely anyone knew in 2005)

 3. Microsoft — $3.1T